This post may contain affiliate links, which means I'll receive a commission if you purchase through my link, at no

 Tip #3 Create more personal boards.

 Tip #4 Send group boards requests every month.

 Tip #5 Make manual pinning your best friend.

 Tip #6 Measure, track and repeat success.

-All the tips above tell you what you should do and how.
+All the tips above tell you what you should do and how to use Pinterest to drive traffic to your website.

 But how do you know if any of that is working?

 Here’s where analytics comes in.
 Make Google Analytics, Pinterest Analytics and Tailwind Analytics (if you use), your obsession.

 I track on a monthly basis which of my pins are doing the best in terms of bringing traffic.
 This is also how you can identify which pins are going viral or have the potential to.

 Where do you find this data though?
 Here’s a short clip:

-In short: Google Analytics -> Acquistion -> All Traffic-> Referrals -> Pin URL
+In short: Google Analytics -> Acquisition -> All Traffic-> Referrals -> Pin URL

 Once you have identified the winning horses, create more pins and repeat the steps above!

 If you are doing everything right in your Pinterest marketing or content marketing strategies and still not getting the desired returns, examine your pin descriptions.

-Could you go back and update pin descriptions to make them more SEO friendly and easily searchable?
+Could you go back and update pin descriptions to make them more Pinterest SEO friendly and easily searchable?

 Often, we don’t need to do have an in-depth look into our Pinterest accounts and we can find all the things that can be optimised!